 Tasty and healthy almond flour apricot cake is low carb and keto.
 It’s also very easy to make!

 A wonderful, fragrant almond flour apricot cake, that’s also very easy to make.
-This easy and healthy apricot cake is made with almond flour and stevia.
-It is low carb and keto.
+This easy and healthy cake is made with almond flour and stevia.
+It is gluten free, low carb and keto.

 Almond Flour Apricot Cake